The Definitive Guide to the Best Podcast Hosting Platforms

 Hosts that also distribute (list)

 One more thing to know is that some hosting platforms also act as a distribution (listing) service.
-Examples are Castbox, Libsyn, Soundcloud, Spreaker, and Wooshkaa.
+Examples are Castbox, Libsyn, Soundcloud, and Spreaker.
 In other words, people can potentially look for and find your podcast listed on those platforms, as well as hosting your podcast.

 In practice, though they mostly have pretty small audiences – especially compared to the big directories – Apple, Google and Spotify.